 Distracting those injured by the distracted

-Louisiana Senate Bill 211 and House Concurrent Resolution 4 aim to take the distraction of billboards out of the crash-equation.
+A pair of bills in Louisiana aim to take the distraction of billboards out of the crash equation.

 Well that makes sense.

 “Ethel, hand me a pad and pen and let me swerve all over the road whilst I’m taking down this information.
 Better yet, I’ll just snap a picture of it with muh cello-phone for future reference.
-Stop screaming, Ethel, I’m perfectly fine to drive and read and take pictures at the same time, it ain’t the same as being distracted, woman.
-Only pre-verts and mindless fool truck drivers gets distracted.”
+Stop screaming, Ethel, I’m perfectly fine to drive and read and take pictures at the same time.
+It ain’t the same as being distracted, woman.
+Only pre-verts and mindless fool truck drivers get distracted.”